Got Rotting Roots? Pythium: An In-depth Analysis

 This results in the decay of some – but not all – root material.
 However, as zoospores are produced and released into the nutrient solution at a rapid rate, more roots are infected.
 If the cycle of zoospore production and infection is not stopped, then the disease can decimate the whole root system very quickly.

-Pythium – Symptoms
+Pythium – Rot Symptoms from Smell to Foliage

-If you haven’t had the opportunity to check your root system, or you are growing in a system that uses growing media and root inspections prove difficult to carry out, then you may find the first indication of a pythium outbreak will be a rotten egg-like, sulphurous smell coming from the nutrient solution.
+If you haven’t had the opportunity to check your root system, or you are growing in a system that uses growing media and root inspections prove difficult to carry out, then you may find the first indication of an outbreak will be a rotten egg-like, sulphurous smell coming from the nutrient solution.
 This is often associated with a drop in solution pH, at which point plants can still recover if you take immediate action.

 Although pythium is fairly common, many growers manage to avoid it all together.
 How?
 Well, pythium acts in an opportunistic manner, and given the right conditions it will simply flourish.
 But when presented with less than ideal conditions and healthy robust plants, pythium will find it very difficult to make successful infections.